camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 **Instance-based subscription**

-An instance-based subscription is a subscription indirectly created, additionnally, to another resource creation.
+An instance-based subscription is a subscription indirectly created, additionally, to another resource creation.
 For example for a Payment request (in Carrier Billing API), in the `POST/payments`, the API consumer could request to get event notification about **this** Payment request processing update.
 The subscription is not an entity and its lifecycle is linked to the managed entity (the Payment resource in this case).
 The subscription terminates with the managed entity.

 Providing this capability is optionnal for any CAMARA APIs depending on UC requirements